ValeriaMarras/retrospective_revisions_in_surveillance_data/README.md

-# ILI Revisions Dataset and Analysis
+# ILI and ARI Revisions Dataset and Analysis

-A repository to generate and analyze ILI (Influenza-Like Illness) incidence data.
-This project contains two main Python scripts: one to generate a dataset with revision metrics and another to perform data analysis and visualization.

----
+Repository for generating and analyzing Influenza-Like Illness (ILI) and Acute Respiratory Infection (ARI) incidence data, focusing on anticipating data revisions to improve forecasting accuracy.

 ## Table of Contents